Mikelangelo-A/problem-sets/README.md

 # Problem sets

+A short run-down of the problem sets I completed during the CS50 course.
+There were plenty more, but those were fairly simple programs, which I didn't feel were important enough to showcase here.

 Easyfilter problem set taught me how image filters work and how to create simple filters of my own.
 Created filters were : Sepia, Grayscale, Reverse and Blur filters.